lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

     > ~ test

+- In general, irrespective of your choice of development environment, a convenient way to do exploratory programming beyond the basic REPL is to start with a single test.
+  There, you can develop your ideas and interact with the library APIs you want to explore.
+  For simple testing, you can intersperse assertions within your code or use the testing support provided by the chosen testing framework, e.g., `JUnit <https://junit.org/>`_ or `ScalaTest <https://www.scalatest.org/>`_.
+  So you can start exploring something in a test and then move it into your production code (`main` folder) when appropriate.
+  `The list performance example <https://github.com/lucproglangcourse/cs2-listperformance-scala/blob/main/src/test/scala/cs271/lab/list/TestList.scala>`_ illustrates this approach.

-- Finally, to turn an sbt-based Scala application into a script you can run outside sbt, you can use the `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_ plugin.
+- Finally, to turn an sbt-based Scala application into a script (console application) you can run outside sbt, you can use the `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_ plugin.
   To use this plugin, add this line to the end of ``build.sbt``::

     enablePlugins(JavaAppPackaging)